rmm101/nx-monorepo/README.md

 - Run specific projects and multiple targets at the same time

-`nx nx run-many -p next-inventory next-payments --targets=lint,test`
+`nx run-many -p next-inventory next-payments --targets=lint,test`

 ## Generate new elements to the project